Will USD 259 fans get to sit in the stands soon?

 WICHITA, Kan.
-(KSNW) -The rate of positive cases in Sedgwick County is below six percent.
+(KSNW) – The rate of positive cases in Sedgwick County is below 6%.
 When you take that and combine it with USD 259’s grating criteria, the district would be in the yellow zone.
 This means moderate restrictions.

 When the board voted to allow sports last month, Wichita was in the orange zone and fans were banned, but in the yellow, they are not.

-The district’s athletic director said there is a plan in place to bring back fans, but health officials and board members said it’ll have to wait until October fifth.
+The district’s athletic director said there is a plan in place to bring back fans, but health officials and board members said it’ll have to wait until October 5.

 “We worked so hard to be able to let them play now we want to watch them play,” said Jessica Davis.

-Whether it’s from a distance or live stream, parent Jessica Davis said she misses watching her son play.
+Whether it’s from a distance or live stream, Davis said she misses watching her son play.

-“They play better I think when there are fans in the crowd, I know my son does for one,” said Davis.
+“They play better I think when there are fans in the crowd, I know my son does for one.”

 Bishop Carroll is a school that allows some fans.
-The Athletic Director of Bishop Carroll said spectators are following the guidelines of staying socially distanced and wearing masks when walking around.
+The athletic director said spectators are following the guidelines of staying socially distanced and wearing masks when walking around.

 The decision to have fans at USD 259 games is up to the board.